sixcolors/cs50-final-project/README.md

 5. Create a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+For details, see the LICENSE.md file.

 ## Acknowledgements
 * [CWFIS Datamart](https://cwfis.cfs.nrcan.gc.ca/datamart)